Senior Citizen Exercise Tools

 Final Thoughts

 Seniors should take advantage of the many excellent resources and senior citizen exercise tools available to them.
-Regardless of our age, our bodies benefit from the effects of physical activity and exercise.
-It reduces the risks of certain diseases such as diabetes and heart disease, minimizes the effects of other diseases such as arthritis and makes us stronger and more flexible.
+Regardless of age, your body benefits from the effects of physical activity and exercise.
+It reduces the risks of certain diseases such as diabetes and heart disease, minimizes the effects of other diseases such as arthritis and will make you stronger and more flexible.